Dylanve151/docker-peplinkapi/README.md

 api_server_prefix = By default https://api.ic.peplink.com for use with https://incontrol2.peplink.com

 ## Volumes:
-sycning time with host: /etc/localtime:/etc/localtime:ro
+sycning time with host: /etc/localtime (use as /etc/localtime:/etc/localtime:ro)

 Bind to folder with scripts: /scripts